mcmonkeyprojects/SwarmUI/README.md

 The "Swarm" name is in reference to the original key function of the UI: enabling a 'swarm' of GPUs to all generate images for the same user at once (especially for large grid generations).
 This is just the feature that inspired the name and not the end all of what Swarm is.

-The overall goal of StableSwarmUI is to a be full-featured one-stop-shop for all things Stable Diffusion.
+The overall goal of SwarmUI is to a be full-featured one-stop-shop for all things Stable Diffusion.

 See [the motivations document](/docs/Motivations.md) for motivations on technical choices.